CCurl/c3/README.md

 ## Notes about c3:
 - c3 is NOT an ANSI-standard Forth system.
-- Counted strings are also null-terminated.
+- All strings are null-terminated, not counted.
 - The dictionary starts at the end of the MEM area and grows down.
 - The dictionary search is not case-sensitive.
 - The VARIABLE space is separated from the MEM space.